Celebrating 75 years of SUNY JCC, From 75 to 1

 No. 73 - First 2-Year Grads Celebrated 73 years ago in 1952

-No. 73 on our 75-1 to 75th Anniversary Countdown is 73 years ago we graduated our first class of students to complete two-year State University of New York associate's degrees.
+JCC's first class of students to complete two-year State University of New York associate's degrees was celebrated 73 years ago.
 On June 10, 1952, 20 grads received their diplomas before some 300 attendees at the First Presbyterian Church in Jamestown.

 Top scholastic awards went to to Robert V. Nolan of Salamanca, and Warren W. Davidson of Celoron.
 Deans William H. Schlifke and Robert Kochersberger presented the graduates.